signalfx/lambda-nodejs/README.md

     ```bash
      SIGNALFX_ACCESS_TOKEN=access-token
     ```
+2. Set the service name and environment name as in the following example:
+    ```
+    SIGNALFX_SERVICE_NAME=<service_name>
+    SIGNALFX_SPAN_TAGS=deployment.environment:<your-environment-name>
+    ```

-2. If you use OpenTelemetry Collector, or want to ingest directly from a realm other than us0, then you must set at least one endpoint variable.
+3. If you use OpenTelemetry Collector, or want to ingest directly from a realm other than us0, then you must set at least one endpoint variable.
 (For environment variables, SignalFx defaults to the us0 realm.
 As a result, if you are not in the us0 realm, you may need to set your environment variables.)
 There are two options:

 ### Option 1.